langflow-ai/langflow/docs/docs/Configuration/configuration-objects.md

   - `data`: A dictionary to store additional data.
   - `default_value`: default value when the `text_key` is not present in the `data` dictionary.

-### Creating a Data Object {#3540b7e651f74b558febebbe43380660}
+### Create a Data Object

-You can create a `Data` object by directly assigning key-value pairs to it.
+Create a `Data` object by directly assigning key-value pairs to it.
 For example:

 ```python
 from langflow.schema import Data